kudelskisecurity/pq-wireguard/README.md

 The protocol version is set to 1, the booleans `replace_allowed_ips` and `replace_peers` are set to true.

-## Demo

-You can watch below the video of two peers being configured side-by-side.

-TODO: add video.

 ## License

     Copyright (C) 2017-2020 WireGuard LLC.
 All Rights Reserved.